TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

     format.turbo_stream { render turbo_stream: turbo_stream.append('posts', @post) }
     ```

-    However, you shouldn't do this for anything complex or chained, as explained in this [comment by one of the maintainers of Hotwire](https://github.com/hotwired/turbo-rails/issues/77#issuecomment-757349251).
+    However, you shouldn't do this for anything complex or chained.

 1. You may have noticed that when you submit a new Post, the text box doesn't clear out.
 You need to reset the submission element in order for it to be empty again.
 Hotwire has a remedy for this problem by including Stimulus, a light JavaScript framework.
 Don't worry about Stimulus for this example though, the next lesson will cover how to write and make use of Stimulus Controllers.